germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 end
 {% endhighlight %}

-When `mix` starts our Bank application, it will call that [`start/1`][start/1] function, since that module is using the `Application` behavior.
+When `mix` starts our Bank application, it will call that [`start/1`][start/1] function since that module is using the `Application` behavior.

 As you can see, mix is using the `import Supervisor.Spec` because we'll just start a supervisor when the `mix` starts the application.
-The supervisor started, called `Bank.Supervisor` is the top level supervisor of our application.
+The supervisor started named `Bank.Supervisor` is the top level supervisor of our application.

 Let's define three children,